NekrozQliphort/nekrozqliphort.github.io/_posts/2024-07-09-counting-with-eqns.md

 \end{equation}
 $$

 The key is to notice the number of solutions possible is $2^k$ where $k$ is the number of free variables (provided that the system is feasible), or in other words, the $nullity(A)$.
-We can first find the rank of matrix $A$ simply by perfoming Gauss Elimination to convert $A$ to its row-echelon form (REF), counting the number of nonzero rows in the resulting matrix .
+We can first find the rank of matrix $A$ simply by perfoming Gaussian Elimination to convert $A$ to its row-echelon form (REF), counting the number of nonzero rows in the resulting matrix .
 Finally, using the rank-nullity theorem, we obtain the nullity of the matrix by subtracting $rank(A)$ from the number of columns, $N$.

-> We can perform Gauss Elimination here since $\mathbb{Z}$ mod 2 is a field.
+> We can perform Gaussian Elimination here since $\mathbb{Z}$ mod 2 is a field.
 {: .prompt-info }

 # Code